Low on memory, attention? Blame vitamin B12 deficiency, hyperthyroidism

 People feeling problems with memory, attention, focus, and concentration may be having vitamin B12 deficiency as well as hyperthyroidism, said health experts on Monday.

-“Hypothyroidism and B12 deficiency both can cause acceleration of the degenerative or age-related processes,” Dr M. Wali, Senior Consultant, Department of Medicine, Sir Ganga Ram Hospital, told IANS.
+“Hypothyroidism and B12 deficiency both can cause acceleration of the degenerative or age-related processes,” Dr M Wali, Senior Consultant, Department of Medicine, Sir Ganga Ram Hospital, told.

 “Hypothyroidism is commonly associated with vitamin B12 deficiency.
-If left untreated, hypothyroidism can also contribute to cognitive impairment,” said Dr Sudhir Kumar, from Indraprastha Apollo Hospitals, Hyderabad, in a post on X.com.
+If left untreated, hypothyroidism can also contribute to cognitive impairment,” said Dr Sudhir Kumar, from Indraprastha Apollo Hospitals (NS:APLH), Hyderabad, in a post on X.com.

 The experts called on both vegetarians and non-vegetarians to monitor their B12 as well as thyroid levels.